banea-radu/Angula-SA-Project/README.md

 ## TODO:
--> NEXT: list table with edit/delete
+-> NEXT: sessions - list table with edit/delete
 - Subscriptions
-	- client
-		- list table with edit/delete
 	- sessions
 		- list table with edit/delete
 	- freeze table headers
-	- check if name already exists when adding
-	- sort/filter/search table
 	- log for every db action
+- Refactor API calls from all previous section in my account
+- PWA
 - Hide Newsletter and Links footer when in My Account page
-- PWA
+- Loading screen on API calls
+- Toast messages with status on actions
+- Refactor all 'any' type usages
 - Create reusable modal with message, custom Proceed button (Delete/Logout) and cancel button
 	- My Account (Logout)
 	- Programs
 	- Contacts (Only delete)
 	- Newsletter
 	- Users
-- Loading screen on API calls
-- Toast messages with status on actions
-- Refactor all 'any' type usages
 - Nice to have's:
 	- refactor and reset the reactive forms without window reload
 	- routing rules for childrens of myaccount